vibewell25/vibewell/docs/docs/guides/accessibility-audit.md

 ## Conclusion

-The Vibewell platform currently achieves partial compliance with WCAG 2.1 Level AA standards.
+The VibeWell platform currently achieves partial compliance with WCAG 2.1 Level AA standards.
 While many foundations are in place, significant improvements are needed in keyboard navigation, screen reader support, and color contrast to achieve full compliance.

-By implementing the recommendations in this audit, Vibewell can create a more inclusive experience for all users, including those with disabilities, while also meeting legal requirements for digital accessibility.
+By implementing the recommendations in this audit, VibeWell can create a more inclusive experience for all users, including those with disabilities, while also meeting legal requirements for digital accessibility.

 ## Appendix: Testing Tools Used